MicahElliott/captain/README.md

 That saves all your fellow developers from having to do anything but set:
 `git config core.hooksPath $hookdir`, and you can simply point to the *One-minute* instructions above.

+### Note on External Tools Installation

+It is outside Captain's scope to install all your team's checker tools on every dev's machine.
+However, this repo provides an example script that should demonstrate common practice for teams, to get everyone on the same page.
+Basically, a project should have a script (or at least a doc) for getting all the tooling installed.
+It might be just a bunch of dnf/apt-get/pacman/brew commands, or it could even be an ansible file.

 ## Control File Spec